 Find a Car Seat Technician (or become one)!

 Car seat safety awareness is a huge issue in our communities!
-Child Passenger Safety Technicians are trained individuals who can give parents one-on-one personalized instruction in how to properly use and install car seats.
-You can host a car seat instructional event, find a local technician to instruct you or your family and friends, or even become trained yourself!
+Child Passenger Safety Technicians are trained individuals who can give parents one-on-one personalized instruction in how to properly use and install a child safety seat, as well as information on seat belt guidelines, child restraints, booster seat recommendations, and more.
+You can host a car seat instructional event, find a local technician to instruct you or your family and friends, or even become trained on child safety seat installation yourself!
 Imagine what a tremendous asset this would be to your neighborhood!
 You can find all of the information regarding National Child Passenger Safety Technicians here.

 Create a Cleaner and Safer Neighborhood